Tax Management India. Com

 X X X X Extracts X X X X

-..... s is not attributable to the delivery of computer software, therefore, such expenses needs not be excluded from consideration in foreign exchange.
+..... to the delivery of computer software, therefore, such expenses needs not be excluded from consideration in foreign exchange.
 However, if for the sake of arguments it is presumed that the expenditure incurred is attributable to delivery of goods outside India even though same is not to be excluded.
 The agreement, invoices and the turnover clearly show that the assessee did not recover any such expenditure.
 Therefore, there is no scope for any exclusion from the export turnover on account of such expenses.
 If at all on presumption, it is to be excluded for the purpose of export turnover then on the same assumption, reason and analogy it should be excluded from total turnover .
 The simple reason is that such expenditure is also included in consolidated consideration which is forming part of total turnover .
 In order to make the formula for the purpose of export turnover in section 10A workable one has to give a schematic interpretation to the formula.
 Elimination should be from both the denominator and the numerator.
 We therefore find that the Assessing Officer was not correct in excluding Rs.
-40,93,493 from consideration received in convertible foreign .....
+40,93,493 from consideration received in convertible foreign exchange while calculating exp .....

 X X X X Extracts X X X X